llaske/sugarizer/README.md

 # Reduce package size

-The current size of Sugarizer is about 300 Mb.
-This huge size is related to media content and resources include in two activities:
+The current size of Sugarizer is more than 350 Mb.
+This huge size is related to media content and resources include in three activities:

 * **Abecedarium activity**: about 150 Mb
 * **Etoys activity**: about 100 Mb
+* **Scratch activity**: about 50 Mb

-By the way, both activities are able to retrieve the content remotely if its not deployed locally.
-So, if you want to reduce the Sugarizer package size (specifically for deployment on mobile) you could either remove completely those two activities or just remove the media content of this activities.
+By the way, these activities are able to retrieve the content remotely if its not deployed locally.
+So, if you want to reduce the Sugarizer package size (specifically for deployment on mobile) you could either remove completely those three activities or just remove the media content of these activities.

-To remove activities, just remove both activities directory and update [activities.json](activities.json) file as explain above.
+To remove activities, just remove these activities directory and update [activities.json](activities.json) file as explain above.

 To remove media content for **Abecedarium**, remove directories: